masolele/WAC/README.md

 7: Plantation forest, 8: Coffee, 9: Build-up, 10: Water, 11: Oil palm, 12: Rubber, 13: cacao, 14: Avocado,
 15: Soy, 16: Sugar, 17: Maize, 18: Banana, 19: Pineapple, 20: Rice, 21: Wood/logging
 ]

+To get the probability of a class, you need to  identify the class value as output, e.g. for class cocoa you would set the prediction output as model.predict(input_image)[:,:,8]
 ```

 ## Model Conversion Details